Kit and Aiden take the plunge – and you could too

 According to AnglicareSA, who offer vital services to people at risk across the state, research shows one of the main causes is a lack of suitable, affordable housing.
 Just 3% of rental accommodation is affordable to families on low incomes or income support.

 The number of homeless includes, but isn’t limited to, rough sleepers, couch surfers, those using emergency hostels/accommodation, or sleeping in cars.

-A recent study in May this year determined that there were 227 people sleeping rough each night in the Adelaide CBD, up from 143 last year.
+A study this year determined that there were 227 people sleeping rough each night in the Adelaide CBD, up from 143 last year.

-Many families are living pay check to pay check and one illness or accident can be the difference between having a home or not.
+Many families are living pay cheque to pay cheque and one illness or accident can be the difference between having a home or not.
 Around 6,000 people experience homelessness each night across South Australia.
 It’s easy to take for granted:

 · the warm bed we crawl into each night